We are Movin' & Shakin'

 I invite you to buy Volume I to follow along from home

 and create your own story with me together in your own Book Series!

 CurrentlyWorking on this:

-Collaborate by adding your sound to a meditation.
-Record it on your phone and message it through FB Veronica Slack or Instagram or post it on my FB Page, I didn't ask to think this way
+Collaborate by adding your sound or creative art to a recovery journal meditation.
+Record it on your phone and message it through FB Veronica Slack or Instagram or post it on my FB Page,

 Your participation -is the other half of this Book Series.